joelhawksley/identity/components/slides.md

 ^ Progressive enhancement.

-^ We like to write our Javascript like it's 2005.
-While it makes the user experience more pleasant, most of the site works without it.
+^ While javascript makes our user experience more pleasant, most of the app works without it.

 ---